-Bankruptcy protection is a process by which people can resolve their debt problems in a way that is most beneficial considering the interests of both the debtor and creditor.
-We are in the business of helping to resolve those stalemate situations where everyone, creditors and debtors alike, are in a losing battle.
+Bankruptcy protection is a process by which people can resolve their debt problems in a manner that is most beneficial considering the interests of both the debtor and creditor.
+A bankruptcy proceeding is designed to resolve those stalemate situations where everyone, creditors and debtors alike, are in a losing battle.

 Step 1, The Stay

 So, first we call a "time out" in the chaos.
-Stop the late fees and interest on top of interest on top of interest.
-This time out happens when the debtor files for Chapter 7 or Chapter 13 protection.
+Stop the late fees and interest on top of interest.
+This time out happens when the debtor files for bankruptcy protection.
 Upon filing, an automatic "stay" is issued.
 A "stay" is the judicial equivalent of a referee in a football game throwing out a yellow flag.
 It stops all of the action so that the chaos on the field can be sorted out.
 If the quarterback is buried in a mountain of tacklers and a fight has broken out on the field, orderly game play cannot begin until that flag is thrown, the game stopped, and it is reorganized.